-First of all, and most importantly, there’s no secret and there’s no “right” way to breastfeed.
-In those early days, I had no clue what I was doing (and half the time no clue what was going on at all due to my post-surgery meds) and merely stared as the hospital’s lactation consultant pinched and shoved my breast in my baby’s mouth.
+In those early days, I had no clue what I was doing (and half the time no clue what was going on at all due to my post-surgery meds).
+I merely stared as the hospital’s lactation consultant pinched and shoved my breast in my baby’s mouth.
 That was about as comfortable as it sounds.

 Throughout the next few weeks I suffered through upwards of twelve nursing sessions every day that sometimes stretched on for an hour at a time.
 My baby seemed insatiable, and to top it off, she often clawed at me, writhed in my arms, and screamed between gulps.
 My nipples were cracked and bleeding and she didn’t even seem to appreciate it!

 My mom suggested I reach out to one of my cousins for advice.
-I was a little nervous and ashamed to ask for help– I seemed to be failing big time and who wants to admit that?
-To my surprise, she commiserated with my pain, and encouraged me to hang in there.
+I was a little nervous and ashamed to ask for help — I seemed to be failing big time and who wants to admit that?
+To my surprise, my cousin commiserated with my pain, and encouraged me to hang in there.
 She assured me that my body would get used to it, my baby would get better at it, and it wouldn’t hurt forever.

 Going back to work brought a new challenge: the dreaded pumping sessions.
 Twice a day I retreated to the third-floor (and not accessible to the public) bathroom where my supervisor had fixed up the handicapped stall for me with an armchair, table, and extension cord.
 The cleaning crew thoughtfully mopped almost every day, even though I was the only one using it.

-Doctors don’t volunteer much information on breastfeeding– their primary goal is to get the baby out– and from what I can tell, a lot of women are either too scared to ask or like me assume it will all be instinct.
+Doctors don’t volunteer much information on breastfeeding—their primary goal is to get the baby out.
+From what I can tell, a lot of women are either too scared to ask or like me assume it will all be instinct.
 I didn’t even know there was such a thing as a lactation consultant until she stopped by to check on me a few hours after birth (thank goodness!)